ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - b - MongoDB - MongoDB Compass CRUD Operations.md

 - Status: draft

 - Methodology: for all the part of operators, rather than explaining one by one
-  - explain only the basic concepts (eg. projection)
+  - explain only the basic concepts (e.g. projection)

 - @todo: